rebecca-sucgang/temple-run-py/readme.txt

 Project Title: Temple Run Lite

 Description:
 This is Temple Run Lite, a Python game based on "Temple Run", using object-oriented programming and top-down design.
+This game include JSON data handling to store and manage player metrics securely, a random maze-generation feature using the Breadth-First Search algorithm, and interactive UI and sprite animations using CMU Graphics.

 Requirements:
 Python 3.11.0